 Determining how much water storage you need in your van comes down to your usage and how long you want to be able to go without refilling.
 The longer you plan to be away from facilities, the more water storage you’ll need.
 Washing dishes, brushing teeth, cooking, boiling water for coffee or tea, drinking water for you and your pets, showering, hosing off gear – these are all things you’ll be using your water for.

-In my current van, we have a 25 gallon permanently installed water tank.
-If we aren’t using it to (outdoor) shower, we can go 5-7 days without needing to refill.
+In my second Sprinter van, we had a 25 gallon permanently installed water tank.
+If we weren’t using it to (outdoor) shower, we could go 5-7 days without needing to refill.
 This requires conscientious use when we’re doing our dishes, filling up at gas stations and campground spigots when possible, and never letting the water run unnecessarily.

 You might ask, why not get a 35 or 40-gallon tank?
 The answer is weight.
 A gallon of water weighs 8.34 pounds, so a 40-gallon tank would set you back 333 pounds.
-We talked earlier in this module about van weight considerations and payloads, and water is one of the heaviest things you’ll be loading up your van with.
+It’s important to keep in mind van weight considerations and payloads, and water is one of the heaviest things you’ll be loading up your van with.
 If you simply size up your water tank without thinking about how this affects your overall weight, it could put you over your vehicle’s maximum payload.
-If you do know that you need 35 or 40 gallons, you should consider this when choosing a vehicle since payloads vary, even across different Sprinter Van models.
+If you do know that you need 35 or 40 gallons, you should consider this when choosing a vehicle since payloads vary, even across different van models.
+If you want to extend your water storage, consider carrying a collapsible water jug that you can use for those times when you need to carry extra water.

 Once your plumbing system is set up, it’s a good idea to do a practice run to find out how little water you need to completely wash your dishes, brush your teeth, cook, shower, etc. Carefully conserving water can take some getting used to when you first hit the road, but it’s easier to keep track of than in a regular house since you’ll be refilling the water yourself.
 Your water conservation habits will get better once you get used to having a limited quantity of water.